Thinner and Tighter Scalps in Balding Men

 Update: January 2020 — A new study from Taiwan concluded that androgenetic alopecia is associated with increased scalp hardness.

 Even in 1954, there were already theories that perhaps fat loss on the scalp was to blame for hair loss.
 Maybe dihydrotestosterone (DHT) spurred androgenetic alopecia affected some people more than others? i.e. It depended on how susceptible individual scalps were to losing fat layers and fat cells and becoming thinner.
-Even further back, in 1942, Dr. Frederick Hoelzel postulated a baldness and calcification of the ivory dome theory.

-Scalp Thickness Males Females
+Scalp Thickness in Males and Females.

 Scalp thickness differences in males and females.
 Epidermis, Galea, Dermis and Hypodermis.
 Source: Journal of Investigative Dermatology, June 1972.